sporksmith/walking-onions-wip/specs/AD-new-parameters.md

-## Appendix: New network parameters.
+## Appendix D: New network parameters.

 We introduce these network parameters: